Krystal is seven going on seventeen and is brought in by her mother because she cannot take her earrings out. She had her ears pierced a week ago.

 Outcome

 Krystal screams when you try to remove the butterfly under nitrous, so you elect to perform procedural sedation using intravenous ketamine and EMLA.
-Whilst adequately sedated and no longer wriggling, you manage to pop the butterfly out without further fuss.
+Whilst adequately sedated and no longer wriggling, you pop the butterfly out without further fuss.

 Selected references